Room Makeover Ideas: How to Paint Paneling

 If your home has been rockin’ the rustic wood panel vibe since the 70s, you might be looking for tips on painting wood paneling to introduce a more fresh or modern feel.

-If you’re wondering how interior painting can give your wood paneling a boost, keep reading.
-Here are some of the many design options to consider before hiring professional painters.
+Discover how painting wood paneling can give your tired wood paneling new life.
+Here are some of the many design options before hiring professional painters.

 If you don’t want to go bold, there are plenty of other options.
 Try a whitewash for a happy middle ground.
-This method adds modern charm to the wood by using paint mixed with water.
+This wood paneling makeover idea adds modern charm to the wood by using paint mixed with water.
 Once you apply the paint, make sure to wipe it off right away to get lighter wood.

 If your home has built-in bookcases, try painting the back wall to give the shelf a modern look.
 It can also provide a contrast to the items displayed on the shelves.
 Painting an accent color behind the shelves will guide the eye to similar colors in the room and throughout the house.

-While painting paneling is always rewarding, it can be tricky.
+While painting can be a rewarding makeover idea for wood paneling, it can be tricky.
 The natural texture of real wood and the slickness of faux wood paneling means the right prep work is paramount.
 If you don’t do it correctly, the results could be disappointing, to say the least.

 Any expert will tell you that the most important prep step when painting wood paneling is sanding first.
 “Our professional painters provide our customers with prep work to ensure they apply a perfect coat of paint, no matter the surface,” says Jessica Belman of CertaPro Painters® of Redmond, WA.

 Let CertaPro Painters® Breath New Life In Your Home

 CertaPro Painters® will help you explore more options, so you don’t have to call in an expensive crew to tear your wood paneling down.
 We also offer advice and free painting estimates.